AirTightSecurity/webinar-ictict424-210517/index.md

 What are some common frameworks for conducting cybersecurity threat and risk assessment and what are their commonalities and differences?
 (150-200 words).
 Provide links or references.

-This webinar discusses a number of frameworks (the list on the top of this page) that can be used to answer this question.
+This webinar discusses several frameworks (the list on the top of this page) that can be used to answer this question.

 ## Assessment Event 2 ##